catwell/www.warp10.io/reference/functions/function_HYBRIDTEST2.md

 WarpScript commands:

-    // we need to raise max operations limit to generate a meaningful example 'DOC-EGRESS-TOKEN' AUTHENTICATE
-    10000 MAXOPS

     // Macro used to generate an approximately normal distribution (using central limit theorem)
     <% RAND RAND RAND RAND RAND RAND + + + + + 3.0 - %> 'normal' STORE